meganesu/TIL/education/learning-how-to-learn.md

 > * Use details/summary blocks to review ideas or for exercises, so they can think through it before looking at the answers.
 > * Tell/remind readers about the benefits of recall!
 > * After explaining a concept, provide examples for users to test themselves on the concepts.

+## Motivation

+Your emotions affect how well you learn.
+It's hard to learn something when you're not into it.
+Chemicals that affect your motivation:

+* Acetylcholine
+    * Important for focused learning, when you need to pay close attention.
+    * Used for creating new long-term memories.
+* Dopamine
+    * Released when you receive an unexpected reward.
+    * Loss of dopamine neurons leads to lack of motivation, Parkinson's.
+* Seratonin
+    * Affects social life.
+    * Influences risk-taking behavior.

+## Value of Chunking

+Building up the number of chunks in your mind allows you to innovate by making connections between concepts.

+Imagine a puzzle.
+Having more chunks of connected pieces allows you to get a more complete idea of the big picture.

+If you don't practice to strengthen the chunks, the big picture will remain faint.
+Practice helps you notice patterns between chunks.

+**Transfer:** the ability to relate chunks in one domain to chunks in a seemingly unrelated domain.

+If you have a lot to learn, it may feel overwhelming.
+But persist and take it one chunk at a time, and it will get easier.

+## Approaches to Problem Solving

+### Method 1: Sequential approach

+* Step-by-step solution.
+* Involves focused mode of thinking.

+### Method 2: Holistic ("global") approach

+* a.k.a. intuition.
+Making connections to find a creative solution.
+    * Most difficult problems use this approach, because it requires creative solutions.
+* Involves diffuse mode of thinking.
+    * Solutions need to be verified with the focused mode, since intuition isn't always correct.

+## Overlearning

+Continuing to practice after mastering what you can in a single session.
+Often it can be more effective to take a break and

+* Pros:
+    * Can be helpful when you are trying to build up automaticity.
+(Especially if you get nervous when it's time to actually perform.)
+* Cons:
+    * Extending a learning session when you've already plateaued isn't as effective as taking a break and then coming back to the material later (spaced repetition).
+    * Mastering a single concept can give you the illusion of competence (and make you think you know a wider range of content than you actually do).

+A better approach: **deliberate practice** (practice the thing you find difficult).

+**Einstellung:** An initial idea you already have can prevent you from finding a better solution.
+The existing patterns in your brain create a rut that can mislead you.

+Jumping right into the deep end before studying is a bad idea, because you run the risk of setting up bad connections for incorrect solutions (creating bad intuition).

+Best way to learn: **interleaving**.
+Practice jumping back and forth between problems or situations that need different strategies.

+* Mix up your learning.
+Knowing how to use a concept isn't enough - you also need to know when to use it.
+    * Applies to any kind of learning, not just academics.
+Switching between subjects helps you think more creatively and make connections you wouldn't otherwise make.
+* Interleaving may feel more difficult, but it strengthens neural flexibility.
+* Interleaving makes it easier to make connections between different fields, and find more creative solutions.
+Your brain can bring ideas from one field to another.